mariam138/sea-conquest/README.md

                 break
     `

     Using the **breakpoint()** debugging function and print statements in my code, it seemed that the **ship.ship_coords** was actually referring to the computer's ship coordinates, and not the player's ship coordinates.
 This was why the board was not always updated with an **'X'**.
+To fix this, I

 ## Deployment